TechnoWolfTV/Adventurelands/mods/leads/README.md

 See `LICENCE.md` for more information.

-[Object UUIDs]: https://content.minetest.net/packages/SilverSandstone/objectuuids/ "Object UUIDs on Minetest ContentDB"
+[Object UUIDs]: https://content.luanti.org/packages/SilverSandstone/objectuuids/ "Object UUIDs on Luanti ContentDB"